IMPORTANT: FOUND A KITTEN/STRAY CAT? CLICK HERE

 The quality care we provide to animals in our community extends beyond our shelter walls.
-Our network of foster parents nurture puppies, kittens, adult dogs and cats, or other animals that are sick, injured, or need a little tender care before they are ready to be adopted.
+Our network of foster parents nurture puppies, kittens, adult dogs and cats, or other animals that are sick, injured, or need a little TLC before they are ready to be adopted.

 In addition to being a fun and rewarding experience, you also get the satisfaction of helping an animal in need while preparing them for adoption.
 Our network of foster volunteers allows us to provide specialized care to more animals in need while also opening space at the shelter for more homeless pets.
 You also receive the benefit of a wonderful companion without the long-term commitment.
 It’s also easy to get started, and we can provide any supplies and support you need to get started.

 You can get started by reading our Foster Parent FAQ and Foster Guidelines to answer any additional questions you may have about the program.
 Then, complete a Foster Application to get the process started.
 Still have questions?
 Email our Foster Coordinator, Hailey Mitchell, at email@example.com!

 Once you are an established foster family, we will contact you based on your preferences when we have animals seeking foster homes.
 We'll give you an estimate of how long you will foster the animals, along with their needs.
 We have opportunities available ranging from a few days to several months and have foster animals that will fit almost any lifestyle and schedule.
 You can foster a couple of times a year, or have foster animals all year round.

 Foster families bring foster pets to the shelter for any scheduled recheck appointments, vaccinations, or surgeries, until they are ready to be adopted.
 Worried about bringing your animal back to the shelter?
 We encourage foster families to help find homes for their foster pets.
 After your foster pet has returned to the shelter or has been adopted, let us know when you are ready for another.